x17-Green/AI-Powered-Chatbot/phase2-implementation.md

      plugins: [],
    }
    ```
-   Reason: Configures Tailwind to scan our React components for classes.
+   Reason: This configuration tells Tailwind CSS which files to scan for classes.

 5. Create `src/index.css`:
    ```css